Riccardo Vitalone aka ROAMAN is on a mission to spread love, positivity, hope and change.

 Where do you find inspiration for your uplifting music?

 Usually, inspiration finds me, when I least expect it.
 But I do find a lot of inspiration in nature, just sitting under a tree, or in front of the ocean can sometimes be enough to spark something.
-I’m also moved by what is happening in the world; I hear all the shit that’s going down, and inevitably I feel called to write and sing about it.
+I’m also moved by what is happening in the world; I hear all the stuff that’s going down, and inevitably I feel called to write and sing about it.

 How does your creative process look like?